-Call of Duty: Modern Warfare has been out for almost a year, yet many players are still struggling with the no sound issue.
+The Modern Warfare series has been out for a couple of years now, yet many players are still struggling with the no sound issue.
 If you’re one of them, you’ve come to the right place.
 Here’re some quick fixes for your Modern Warfare audio problem.
 Try them out and get back to the field right away!

 Try these fixes

 You may not have to try them all; simply work down the list until you find the one that works for you.

 - Change your default playback device